-Locals To Protest Hollywood Street Honoring KKK's First Grand Wizard
+Locals to Protest Hollywood Street Honoring KKK's First Grand Wizard

 Library of Congress

-Despite months of protests, Hollywood commissioners have still not moved forward in changing the name of Forrest Street, which was named in honor of Nathan Bedford Forrest, the first grand wizard of the KKK, a man whose unscrupulous history is attached to crimes against humanity.
+Despite months of protests from residents, Hollywood commissioners have still not moved to change the name of Forrest Street, which was designated in honor of Nathan Bedford Forrest, the first grand wizard of the Ku Klux Klan, a man whose unscrupulous history is attached to crimes against humanity.

 The street cuts straight through Liberia, Hollywood's historic black neighborhood, where residents say it's "oppressive" living under the Devil's shadow.
-In response to lack of movement from city leaders, there is another protest planned for Wednesday, June 21, just outside Hollywood City Hall.
+In response to a lack of action from city leaders, another protest is planned for Wednesday, June 21, outside Hollywood City Hall.

 Upcoming Events